Table of Contents

 2. Enjoy Favorable Car Insurance Premiums

 Insurance firms also take into account your credit score when deciding on your insurance rate.
 They will check your credit history to determine if you can pay your insurance premiums.
-Consumers with high credit scores pose lower risks to insurers, resulting in more affordable insurance rates.
+If you have a high credit score, you pose lower risks to insurers, resulting in more affordable insurance rates.

 3. Enjoy Low Mortgage Interest Rates